 After delivery of the baby, the doctor or midwife places a hand gently on the woman’s abdomen to make sure the uterus is contracting.
 After delivery, the placenta usually detaches from the uterus within 3 to 10 minutes, and a gush of blood soon follows.
 Usually, the woman can push the placenta out on her own.
 However, in many hospitals, as soon as the baby is delivered, the woman is given oxytocin (intravenously or intramuscularly), and her abdomen is periodically massaged to help the uterus contract and expel the placenta.
 If the woman cannot push it out and particularly if she is bleeding excessively, the doctor or midwife applies firm pressure on the woman’s abdomen, causing the placenta to detach from the uterus and come out.
 If the placenta has not been delivered within 45 to 60 minutes of delivery, the doctor or midwife may insert a hand into the uterus, separating the placenta from the uterus and removing it.
 Pain relievers or anesthesia is needed for this procedure.

 After the placenta is removed, it is examined for completeness.
 Fragments left in the uterus prevent the uterus from contracting.
 Contractions are essential to prevent further bleeding from the area where the placenta was attached to the uterus.
-So if fragments remain, bleeding Excessive Uterine Bleeding at Delivery Excessive bleeding from the uterus refers to loss of more than 2 pints of blood or symptoms of significant blood loss that occur within 24 hours of delivery.
-After the baby is delivered, excessive... read more can occur after delivery and may be substantial.
-Infections of the uterus Infections of the Uterus After Delivery Infections that develop after delivery of a baby (postpartum infections) usually begin in the uterus.
+So if fragments remain, bleeding Excessive Uterine Bleeding at Delivery Excessive bleeding from the uterus refers to loss of more than 2 pints of blood or symptoms of significant blood loss that occur within 24 hours after childbirth.
+After the baby is delivered... read more can occur after delivery and may be substantial.
+Infections of the uterus Infections of the Uterus After Delivery Infections that develop after delivery of a baby ( postpartum infections) usually begin in the uterus.
 Bacteria can infect the uterus and surrounding areas soon after delivery.
 Such infections... read more can also occur.
 If the placenta is incomplete, the doctor or midwife may remove the remaining fragments by hand.
 Sometimes fragments have to be surgically removed.

 Oxytocin is given to the woman after the baby is delivered.
 This drug causes the uterus to contract and minimizes blood loss.
 Usually, breastfeeding the newborn also causes the uterus to contract.